 The Coat of Arms of the Hermitage of the Three Holy Hierarchs

 The top of the shield indicates the geographical location of the Hermitage—green and gold are the colors of Saskatchewan, Canada.
-The 3 gold sheaves are redolent of the agricultural nature of the place, but also represent abundance and patriarchal protection: they symbolize the grain that Joseph of the Old Testament supplied to his brothers in time of famine; and the protection that Joseph of the New Testament gave to Our Lord Jesus Christ and continues to give to the Church today.
+The three gold sheaves are redolent of the agricultural nature of the place, but also represent abundance and patriarchal protection: they symbolize the grain that Joseph of the Old Testament supplied to his brothers in time of famine; and the protection that Joseph of the New Testament gave to Our Lord Jesus Christ and continues to give to the Church today.

 The body of the shield is in Mary’s blue—the Hermitage is placed under the patronage of the Theotokos.
-The 1 silver rose at the bottom is the Rose of Sharon (Song of Solomon 2,1 ), representing our Blessed Mother.
+The one silver rose at the bottom is the Rose of Sharon (Song of Solomon 2,1 ), representing our Blessed Mother.

-The 3 hares at the heart of the coat of arms represent the Three Holy Hierarchs (Saint John Chrysostom, Saint Gregory of Nazianzus and Saint Basil).
+The three hares at the heart of the coat of arms represent the Three Holy Hierarchs (Saint John Chrysostom, Saint Gregory of Nazianzus and Saint Basil).
 Each of the hares shares an ear with the others, forming a triangle—this space is where we are invited to enter the perichoresis, the sublime relationship and shared divinity of the Trinity.

 Around the coat of arms there is a silver chotky (prayer rope), illustrating the prayers that surround, protect and direct the Hermitage and all of those associated with it.

 OurLady of the Hermitage, pray for us!